digicatapult/sqnc-node/README.md

     --output ./weights/
 ```

-The generated weights implementation should then be integrated into the `pallet_utxo_nft` module.
+The generated weights implementation should then be integrated into the relevant pallet.

 ### Upgrading Substrate